Liam Williams (comedian)

-Life and career
+Early life and education

+Williams grew up in Garforth, Yorkshire.
+His parents were civil servants.

-Williams grew up in Leeds and read English at Homerton College at the University of Cambridge, where he was a member of Footlights.
-In 2009 he participated in the Cambridge heat of the Chortle Student Comedy Award.
-He supports Manchester United.
+Williams studied English at Homerton College at the University of Cambridge, where he was a member of Footlights.
+It was through the group that he met his later collaborators Daran Johnson and Al Roberts.
+In 2009, he participated in the Cambridge heat of the Chortle Student Comedy Award.

-In 2010, Williams was the runner-up in the So You Think You're Funny competition at the Edinburgh Festival Fringe.
+Career

 In 2013, Williams appeared as the guest stand-up on Russell Howard's Good News.
-Later that year he performed a solo show for the first time at the Edinburgh Fringe; he was nominated for Best Newcomer at the Edinburgh Comedy Awards.
-Williams also participated in a show with his fellow members of the comedy sketch group Sheeps, Daran Johnson and Alastair Roberts.
+Later that year he performed a solo show for the first time at the Edinburgh Fringe, where he was nominated for Best Newcomer at the Edinburgh Comedy Awards.
+It received a mixed 3-star review from the Guardian who said "Sense of fun is in short supply.
+Williams could sell this bleak world view more effectively, but the clarity of his vision, and his poeticism, overcome resistance."
+Williams also participated in a show with his fellow members of the comedy sketch group Sheeps, with Daran Johnson and Al Roberts.

 In 2014, Williams performed a new show at Edinburgh, Capitalism.
 It was nominated for Best Show at the Foster's Edinburgh Comedy Awards.
+The show also received a five-star review from the Guardian.
 He also recorded a series of short clips for the Channel 4 online series Comedy Blaps, based on a previous routine.
-After each Edinburgh festival, Williams performed his most recent show at the Soho Theatre and The Invisible Dot in London.
+After the Edinburgh festival, Williams performed his show at the Soho Theatre and The Invisible Dot in London.
 He has also performed at the club with Sheeps.

 Williams's 2015 Edinburgh show was called Bonfire Night.
-In 2015 Williams also wrote and presented a semi-autobiographical radio show titled Ladhood.
+In 2015, Williams also wrote and presented a semi-autobiographical radio show titled Ladhood.
 The series was broadcast on BBC Radio 4.
+The second series of Williams's radio show Ladhood was broadcast on BBC Radio 4 in October 2017.

-He participated in the People Time Comedy Feed skit for BBC Three alongside Sheeps, Jamie Demetriou, Natasia Demetriou, Claudia O'Doherty and Ellie White.
+In 2015, Williams participated in the Comedy Feed sketch show pilot, People Time, for BBC Three alongside Daran Johnson and Al Roberts, Jamie Demetriou, Natasia Demetriou, Claudia O'Doherty and Ellie White.
+The Guardian said that "someone needs to invest big in People Time because it should be on television and soon".
+Comedian Adam Buxton said that it was the "best comedy thing I’ve seen in a long while".
+Despite its good reviews, it did not get commissioned.
 Continuing with the cast (minus O'Doherty), he co-created the web series 2016: Year Friends.
+Each episode was written by a different member of the troupe.
+The premise of the series is that a group of friends get together and make some new year's resolutions.
+The show is influenced by British mocumentaries including The Office and That Peter Kay Thing, as well as the nascent reality TV genre.

-As an actor Williams appeared in the BBC Three comedies Uncle and Together and on Comedy Central UK's Drunk History.
-The second series of Williams's radio show Ladhood was broadcast on BBC Radio 4 in October 2017.
+Also in 2016, Williams starred in the BBC Three comedies Uncle and Together and on Comedy Central UK's Drunk History.